3DOM-FBK/deep-image-matching/docs/getting_started.md

   tile_overlap: 20
 ```

-The `extractor` and `matcher` sections **must contain the name** of the local feature extractor or the matcher that will be used for the matching and other additional.
+The `extractor` section contains the parameters that control the feature extractor with each approach.
+The `extractor` section **must contain the name** of the local feature extractor that will be used for the matching and other additional parameters.
 The name must be the same as the one used in the `--config` option in the CLI.

 ```yaml
 extractor: